Pavel Yaguzhinsky: Attorney General

-From January 22, 1722 – lieutenant-general.
+From 22 January 1722 – lieutenant-general.
 Four days earlier, he was appointed the first ever Prosecutor General of the Governing Senate.
 In modern terminology, this post corresponds to the Attorney General.
 His duties included the fight against embezzlement:

 According to the characteristics of the Soviet historical encyclopedia, the first prosecutor general "was distinguished by directness, honesty and integrity, tirelessness in the work".
 There is a case in which, irritated by the general embezzlement, Peter I demanded in the Senate to adopt a law according to which everyone who steals more than a piece of rope from the state will be on this rope hanged.
 Shocked senators depressed silent.
 Finally, the almighty prosecutor general Pavel Yaguzhinsky, an honest and charming alcoholic, answered the king that then Peter would not have a single citizen, because "we all steal, who are more, who are less".
 Shocked by this answer that entered the history of Russia, the tsar did not dare to adopt such a law.
 The emperor tirelessly noted the merits of Yaguzhinsky.

 In May 1724, at the establishment of the coronation of Catherine I of the Chevalier Guard Regiment, he was appointed its commander with the rank of lieutenant captain.
 Received in eternal possession of Mishin Island in the mouth of the Neva.
 In 1720, a three-storey stone house was built for Yaguzhinsky under the project of Georg Mattarnovi and Nikolai Gerbel on the Neva Embankment.

 As prosecutor general, Yaguzhinsky served as a counterweight to the powerful Prince Menshikov and somewhat limited his appetites.
 At the court in Yaguzhinsky, they saw "the accuser and enemy of all those personal and self-seeking aspirations" that were characteristic of "Peter's nestlings".
 After Catherine I assumed the throne, the procurator general began to quarrel openly with Menshikov, who had strengthened his position, still did not miss a single court drinking party, and during the vigil in Peter and Paul Cathedral appealed for protection to the coffin of the late emperor, so they feared that he might "in a fit of despair, lay hands on himself".

-After the establishment of the Supreme Privy Council and the establishment of the Menshik omnipotence, Yaguzhinsky left the post of procurator-general and was sent on August 3, 1726 as plenipotentiary minister to the Polish Sejm in Grodno, where the issue of Courland succession was examined.
-Since October 24, 1727, he was a general-in-chief, although he did not serve in the army for a long time.
+After the establishment of the Supreme Privy Council and the establishment of the Menshik omnipotence, Yaguzhinsky left the post of procurator-general and was sent, on 3 August 1726, as plenipotentiary minister to the Polish Sejm in Grodno, where the issue of Courland succession was examined.
+Since 24 October 1727 he was a general-in-chief, although he did not serve in the army for a long time.